Key takeaways

 Restaurant-supplier apps

 Choco is a free-of-charge platform for chefs and restaurant managers to connect with the suppliers and keep all kitchen orders in one place.
-It was founded in Berlin, Germany, in 2018, and in 2020 it raisedhttps://techcrunch.com/2020/04/16/choco-gobbles-up-30-2m-at-a-250m-valuation-tweaks-restaurant-supplier-ordering-platform-to-sell-to-consumers-during-pandemic/amp/?guccounter=1&guce_referrer=aHR0cHM6Ly93d3cuZ29vZ2xlLnJ1Lw&guce_referrer_sig=AQAAAKvFdqXeID61AoZWF8yA9KkUc_5zMJJBSO4_VzUuXserx6PLDeASCkCfmBdtEvh03rLVbCdRrBHACct39BBBrnL5cFr1Biig4O9QkM8p8CumswivCDCxZpAQQDD0626GuuV6ns2q8-QL2UVqxCs02UQ6BG5PeHbCg6I3PkXgFz1a $30.2 million in funding.
+It was founded in Berlin, Germany, in 2018, and in 2020 it raised $30.2 million in funding.
 Currently, the company is valued at more than $250 million.

 Choco provides chatting functionality, a contact book, a catalog of vendors, and a tab to track current and past orders.
 A chef or a restaurant manager from any city and country can sign up, provide the details of their restaurant and browse the catalog.
-As soon as they see something they like, they can place a kitchen order and keep an eye on its readiness.
+As soon as they see something they like, they can place a kitchen order and keep an eye on it.

 Moreover, the app targets not only the restaurants but also the suppliers — through the platform they can find new clients.
 Often sales reps simply do not have time to knock on every small restaurant door and offer their services and discounts in person.
 With Choco, they can do it digitally and reach even more food spots while saving time and money.
-For example, one of the first Choco’s clients, the vegetable suppliers in New York, hadhttps://medium.com/target-global-vc/how-choco-the-food-ordering-platform-is-navigating-the-tailwinds-of-covid-19-a26075eb3525 over $800k of produce to sell when the pandemic hit.
+For example, one of the first Choco’s clients, the vegetable suppliers in New York, had over $800k of produce to sell when the pandemic hit.
 It had to be done quickly before all the food went bad.
 They joined the app, found customers, and now have more than 500 orders a day, thanks to Choco.

-Grecha.pro is software that helps restaurants automatize and digitalize their orders.
+Grecha.pro is software that helps restaurants automate and digitalize their orders.
 So far it works only on the Russian market but has plans to expand in the future.
 The flow is very clear and intuitive: a restaurant manager signs up, chooses the best offer, opens a chat with a supplier, and places an order — all in 3 clicks.

 💡If you want to know how we created Grecha.pro, came up with UI/UX design and why there is a buckwheat cereal on the logo, read our design case about the app.